Doctor Negligence Lawyer

 An additional requirement in Florida is that every medical negligence case or medical malpractice case is reviewed by a medical expert in the area of possible negligence.
 That medical expert will provide an affidavit or written report concerning the negligence of the healthcare provider.
 For instance, if you have been a victim of medical malpractice due to improper orthopedic surgery, your Gainesville attorney will be required to obtain a written affidavit from another orthopedic surgeon who is certified in Florida and who will attest that reasonable grounds exist for a medical malpractice action based on the experts investigation and review of the medical records.

-As you can see this is a very lengthy process since the medical expert cannot review the case until all the medical records have been obtained from the various providers.
+As you can see this is a very long process since the medical expert cannot review the case until all the medical records have been obtained from the various providers.
 If you would like to review the specific requirements of pre-suit medical malpractice investigations you can find the information in Florida statutes Chapter 766.

 What Can Warner, Sechrest & Butts, P.A, Do For You?